vega/altair/doc/user_guide/interactions/parameters.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The example above is neat, but the selection interval doesn't actually *do* anything yet.
-To make the chart respond to this selection, we need to reference the selection in within the chart specification.
-Here, we will use the :func:`when` function to create a conditional color encoding: we'll tie the color to the ``"Origin"`` column for points in the selection, and set the color to ``"lightgray"`` for points outside the selection:
+To make the chart respond to this selection, we need to reference ``brush`` within the chart specification.
+Here, we will use the :func:`when` function to create a conditional color encoding:

 .. altair-plot::